 The primary milestone will be to confirm that the course accurately represents the current state of the pedestrian dynamics, and is of the pre-requisite difficulty for an MSc/MEng course module.
 In order to pass this milestone, all lectures, pre-reading material and exam level questions will be inspected by faculty academics and industry professionals.

-The dedicated staff partner (Dr Arnab Majumdar, Reader) will ensure that the course can continue to run at Imperial after the completion of any PhD research.
+The dedicated staff partner (Dr Arnab Majumdar, Reader) will supervise the project, reviewing both the course content and proposed delivery according to his significant experience and expertise in teaching master’s level courses within the Department of Civil and Environmental Engineering.
+One of his duties will be to ensure that the course can continue to run at Imperial after the completion of any PhD research, either through teaching it himself, or ensuring that other researchers under his supervision are able to deliver it competently.
+He will also assist with the design of assessment activities.
+He will aid with the design of coursework activities to ensure the workload is appropriate, utilising his previous experience of designing coursework projects for this course.
+He will also aid with the design of examination questions, again ensuring that these are at a level of difficulty sufficient for MEng examinations, and can be marked in accordance with department procedures.

+Dr Marc Stettler (Senior Lecturer) is responsible for the teaching of the environmental half of the course (the content of which will remain the same).
+Regular meetings, and input from,this staff partner will ensure that the new content thoroughly links and blends with the continuing course content.

 The course itself will be included in the department GTA and lecturer feedback processes on SOLE, to allow continuous updating and improvement in subsequent years.